From Stein identities to moderate deviations: Stein's method and Stein's identity

 Let $W$ be the random variable of interest and $Z$ be another random variable.
-In approximating $\cL(W)$ by $\cL(Z)$ using Stein's method, the difference between $Eh(W)$ and $Eh(Z)$ for a class of functions $h$ is expressed as:
+In approximating $\cL(W)$ by $\cL(Z)$ using Stein's method, the difference between $Eh(W)$ and $Eh(Z)$ for a class of functions $h$ is expressed as

 where $ L$ is a linear operator and $f_h$ a bounded solution of the equation $Lf = h - Eh(Z)$.
-It is known that for $N(0,1)$, $Lf(w) = f'(w) - wf(w)$ (see Stein (1972)) and for Poisson($\lambda$), $Lf(w) = \lambda f(w + 1) - w f(w)$ (see Chen (1975)).
-However $L$ is not unique.
-For example, for normal approximation $L$ can also be the generator of the Ornstein-Uhlenbeck process and for Poisson approximation $L$ the generator of an immigration-death process.
+It is known that for $N(0,1)$, $Lf(w) = f'(w) - wf(w)$ [see \citet{Ste72}] and for Poisson($\lambda$), $Lf(w) = \lambda f(w + 1) - w f(w)$; see \citet{Chen75}.
+However, $L$ is not unique.
+For example, for normal approximation $L$ can also be the generator of the Ornstein--Uhlenbeck process, and for Poisson approximation $L$, the generator of an immigration-death process.
 The solution $f_h$ will then be expressed in terms of a Markov process.
-This generator approach to Stein's method is due to Barbour (1988 and 1990).
+This generator approach to Stein's method is due to Barbour (\citeyear{Bar88}, \citeyear{Bar90}).

-By \eq{01}, bounding $Eh(W) - Eh(Z)$ is equivalent to bounding $E\{Lf_h(W)\}$.
-To bound the latter one finds another operator $\tilde{L}$ such that $E\{\tilde{L} f(W)\} = 0$ for a class of functions $f$ including $f_h$ and write $\tL=L-R$ for a suitable operator $R$.
-The error term $E\{Lf_h(W)\}$ is then expressed as $E R f_h(W)$.
+By (\ref{01}), bounding $Eh(W) - Eh(Z)$ is equivalent to bounding $E\{Lf_h(W)\}$.
+To bound the latter one finds another operator $\tilde{L}$ such that $E\{\tilde{L} f(W)\} = 0$, for a class of functions $f$ including $f_h$, and write $\tL=L-R$ for a suitable operator $R$.
+The error term $E\{ Lf_h(W)\}$ is then expressed as $E \{R f_h(W)\}$.
 The equation

-for a class of functions $f$ including $f_h$ is called a Stein identity for $\cL(W)$.
-For normal approximation there are four methods for constructing a Stein identity: the direct method (Stein (1972)), zero-bias coupling (Goldstein and Reinert (1997) and Goldstein (2005)), exchangeable pairs (Stein (1986)), and Stein coupling (Chen and R\"ollin (2010)).
+for a class of functions $f$ including $f_h$, is called a Stein identity for $\cL(W)$.
+For normal approximation, there are four methods for constructing a Stein identity: the direct method [\citet{Ste72}], zero-bias coupling [\citet{GR97} and \citet{Gol05}], exchangeable pairs [\citet{Ste86}] and Stein coupling [\citet{CR09}].
 We discuss below the construction of Stein identities using zero-bias coupling and exchangeable pairs.
-As proved in Goldstein and Reinert (1997), for $W$ with $EW=0$ and $\var(W)=1$, there always exists $W^*$ such that
+As proved in \citet{GR97}, for $W$ with $EW=0$ and $\operatorname{Var}(W)=1$, there always exists $W^*$ such that

 for all bounded absolutely continuous $f$ with bounded derivative $f'$.
 The distribution of $W^*$ is called $W$-zero-biased.
 If $W$ and $W^*$ are defined on the same probability space (zero-bias coupling), we may write $\Delta= W^* - W$.
-Then by \eq{04}, we obtain the Stein identity
+Then by (\ref{04}), we obtain the Stein identity